-In legal contexts, the distinction between chattels and real property (land and buildings) is important because different rules and regulations apply to each category.
+In legal contexts, the distinction between chattels and real property (land and buildings) is important.
+This is because different rules and regulations apply to each category.
 Chattels are generally movable and parties can buy, sell or transfer these more easily in comparison with real property which often involves more complex legal processes.

 Moreover, specific legal definitions and interpretations of chattels may vary slightly across different jurisdictions within Australia, as there may be variations in state or territory laws.